Dovey Coe

 Dovey Coe is a children's historical novel by Frances O'Roark Dowell, published in 2000.
-Set in 1920s North Carolina, it is a first person narrative from the viewpoint of a mountain girl who wants to clear up confusion about a recent murder.
+Set in 1920s North Carolina, it is a first-person narrative from the viewpoint of a mountain girl who wants to clear up confusion about a recent murder.
+The book went on to win the 2001 Edgar Award.

 Plot

 12-year-old Dovey Coe narrates the story trying to "lay the record straight" about her sister's suitor's death.
 The first two-thirds of the book recount the relationship between Dovey's sister, Caroline, and her suitor, Parnell.
 She offers her own viewpoint about each character including Dovey's parents and her brother, Amos, who is deaf.
 The last third of the novel is centered in the courtroom as the murder trial takes place.